-On appointment to the Board and Board Committees, all directors are offered a tailored induction programme.
-The induction programme is designed by the Chair of the Board, with support from the Company Secretary, and the individual director to make sure it's tailored to their individual needs.
+We offer all Board members a tailored induction plan when they join to help them get a full understanding of their accountabilities as a board director.
+The Chair of the Boards designs their induction with support from the Company Secretaries and the director to make sure it's tailored to their individual needs.